Distributional Evaluation of Generative Models via Relative Density Ratio: Distributional Evaluation via Relative Density Ratio

 In Figure~\ref{fig:oneD_compare}, as the normal densities move further from each other, the theoretical density ratio $g(x)$ quickly explodes to infinity, whereas the relative density ratio $r(x)$ is theoretically bounded (see Proposition~\ref{prop:RDR}), and is more robust to extrapolation errors in areas with low data mass.
 This is the numerical advantage brought by $r(x)\in [0,2]$ in Proposition~\ref{prop:RDR}.

-Furthermore, when $p$ and $q$ are different, we need to measure how different they are.
-Here, we use the squared Hellinger distance as an example in Figure~\ref{fig:oneD_compare}.
+Recall desideratum (A), when $p$ and $q$ are different, we need to measure how different they are.
+The objective value of \eqref{eq:RDR_objective} automatically provides the estimate for the squared Hellinger distance between $p$ and $(p+q)/2$.
+Hence, we use the squared Hellinger distance as the global numeric score in desideratum (A), as illustrated in Figure~\ref{fig:oneD_compare}.
 Both the estimated $H^2(p,q)$ and $H^2(p,\frac{p+q}{2})$ increase as the two densities increasingly shift away.
 The theoretical upper bound for $H^2(p,q)$ is 1, while the upper bound for $H^2(p,\frac{p+q}{2})$ is $1-1/\sqrt{2}$ (shown in Proposition~\ref{prop:RDR}).
 In the far-right panel in Figure~\ref{fig:oneD_compare}, when the normal means are shifted by 8, the empirical distributions are almost completely non-overlapping, which should yield the theoretical upper bound for both $H^2(p,q)$ and $H^2(p,\frac{p+q}{2})$.
 However, because of the massive extrapolation error induced by $\hat g(x)$, the estimated $\hat H^2(p,q)$ is still far from 1, whereas the estimated $\hat H^2\sbr{p,\frac{p+q}{2}}$ is almost exactly at the theoretical upper bound.

 \textbf{Connection to binary classification and the ``density ratio trick''.}

 As one of the most classical two-sample comparison methods, binary classifiers center around estimating $P(Z=1|X)$, where $Z\in\br{0,1}$ is the group label, and $X$ is the sample of interest.
 If we assume $X\sim P$ when $Z=1$ and $X\sim Q$ when $Z=0$,